As a sole trader, it can be tricky to figure out how much to set aside for your annual tax bill.

 If you make business purchases, the GST you pay on these will reduce the amount of the GST you owe to the ATO.

-📖 Need more info?
-Check out our sole trader guide to GST.
+📖 For more information, check out our sole trader guide to GST.

 Medicare levy

-📖 For more information on earnings thresholds and the Medicare levy surcharge, check out our sole trader guide to Medicare.
+📖 We cover the Medicare levy, the Medicare levy surcharge, and more in our sole trader guide to Medicare.

 Student loan repayments